ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 Directed Paths
 ~~~~~~~~~~~~~~

-Directed paths are those in which variables are connected through arrows that flow all flow in the same direction.
+Directed paths are those in which variables are connected through arrows that all flow in the same direction.
 See below for an example of a directed path between variables A and D.

 .. image:: directional_dag.svg